sinch/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-message.md

 2. Stickers must be exactly 512x512 pixels.
 3. Each sticker must be less than 100 KB.

-Please note that that WhatsApp doesn't support animated stickers.
+Please note that WhatsApp does not support animated stickers.

 > 📘 Note
 >